 Havana Motor Club

-HAVANA MOTOR CLUB was recently premiered at the Tribeca Film Fetsival 2015 in competition for Best Documentary.
+Havana Motor Club premiered at the Tribeca Film Festival in competition for Best Documentary in 2015.
 Tells a personal, character-driven story about Cuba’s vibrant community of underground drag racers and their quest to hold Cuba’s first official car race since the Revolution.
 It tackles how Cuba’s recent reforms — the owning of property, allowance of small businesses, and greater exchange between Cubans, Cuban Americans, tourists, and other foreigners — have affected the lives of these racers and their families.
 One racer enlists the help of a Cuban American patron in Miami to smuggle in parts for his modern car.
 His main competitor is a renowned mechanic who uses ingenuity rather than resources to create a racing monster.
 Another racer ponders whether he will participate in the race or sell his motor — one that he recovered on the ocean floor from a ship used to smuggle Cubans off the island — in order to flee Cuba on a raft headed to Florida.
 Through the eyes of these racers and their community, HAVANA MOTOR CLUB explores how Cuba is changing today.